Get your copy of the Longford Leader without leaving home

 You can purchase the paper each week or you can sign up for a longer subscription at a discounted rate.

-For more details on how to purchase and gain instant access to your copy of the Longford Leader anywhere in the world CLICK HERE
+For more details on how to purchase and gain instant access to your copy of the Longford Leader anywhere in the world go to epaper.ie/longfordleader.ie.

+The Longford Leader is out every Wednesday and we will continue to publish our weekly edition in print as well as the latest news online on longfordleader.ie every day.

 Leave your comment